eyou17/user-auth/README.md

-User Authentication App
+#  User Authentication App

+## 📖 About
     A simple signup and signin system built with Node.js, Express, and EJS templates.
     This project demonstrates basic user authentication, form handling, and server-side rendering.

-Features
+## ✨ Features

    => User Signup with name, username, password and password.
    => User Signin/Login with validation.